E-Heerschap/VirtualHideoutVagrant/README.md

 ## Trouble shooting:

-* For SSH issues, the private key for the pre-packaged box is available in the repository.
+* For SSH issues, the private key for the VirtualHideoutVM (default provisioned) box is available in the repository.

 * If network issues occur, try building your own box and noting the MAC address of the first network adapter and adding `config.vm.base_mac="MAC_ADDRESS_HERE"` line to the Vagrant file